Kamba — Research & Perspectives

 P&L impact vs operational waste

-Alpha opportunity lost (return not earned) and operational opportunity cost (vendor overspend + zombie pipelines) — defined separately and modelled independently.
+Alpha not earned and vendor overspend — defined separately and modelled independently.

 03 · The hidden waste